English FA Cup

 January 16, 2013

-Wayne Rooney paid his respects to his late sister-in-law as he scored the only goal to earn Manchester United an FA Cup fourth round tie with Fulham.
+#INSERT type:image caption: Wayne Rooney's early goal was the difference between Man United and West Ham in the FA Cup.
+END#Wayne Rooney scored the only goal to earn Manchester United an FA Cup fourth round tie with Fulham.

-And, after taking the congratulations of his team-mates after turning home Javier Hernandez's square ball after only nine minutes, the England forward kissed his hands, looked to the skies and raised his arms as he walked back towards the halfway line.
+Rooney took the congratulations of his team-mates after turning home Javier Hernandez's square ball after only nine minutes.

 It was Rooney's ninth goal of the season and extended a purple patch that began prior to his injury, since when Robin van Persie, Hernandez and Danny Welbeck have all impressed, underlining the strength within Sir Alex Ferguson's striking department.